 In an era of squeezed budgets and fierce competition, job prospects for scientists with training in computational biology remain strong (\cite Explosion of Bioinformatics Careers Science 2014).
-Universities have increased the number of hires in the areas of computer science, and specifically in bioinformatics (see figure 5).
+Universities have increased the number of hires in the areas of computer science, and specifically in bioinformatics (see figure 4).
+In order to fully utilize of large sequence databases bioinformaticians are needed to both identify meaningful patterns within the data and to develop methods and APIs for easily navigating and interacting with the ever increasing amounts of data.
+Furthermore, in the genomic era it is vital to train computationally literate biologists who are capable of leveraging the ever growing digital biological knowledge base and situating their work in this larger context.